nibemo99/react-pyf/README.md

 ## Technical objectives:

-- Build the logic for input validation using react hooks.
+- Build the logic for input validation using React and React Hooks.
 - Build extra hint system to assist players using the input's placeholder property.
 - Save history of games using Window's Local Storage.
 - Style using tailwindcss 3.